mmartial/geekier-blog/_posts/2024-02-24-NVIDIA_Containers.md

 title: "Set up NVIDIA compatible containers"
 date: 2024-02-24
 tags:
-- linux
+- Linux
-- guide
+- Guide
-- docker
+- Docker
-- podman
+- Podman
-- nvidia
+- NVIDIA
-- ubuntu22
+- Ubuntu22
 show_downloads: [false]
 ---

+The NVIDIA GPU Container Runtime is a plugin that enables container platforms to securely access and manage NVIDIA GPUs as part of a containerized application environment.
+Docker is an open-source platform that automates the deployment, scaling, and management of applications within lightweight, portable containers.
+Podman is an open-source, daemonless container engine designed for developing, managing, and running OCI Containers, functioning as a drop-in replacement for Docker.
-Set up instructions for NVIDIA GPUs container toolkits on Linux host (running Ubuntu 22.04) for docker and podman usage.
+This post contains the setup instructions for NVIDIA GPU container toolkits on Linux hosts running Ubuntu 22.04 for docker and podman usage.

 <h1>Setting up NVIDIA docker & podman</h1>

-Revision: 20240225-0
+Revision: 20240302-0

 - [1.
 Preamble](#1-preamble)
   - [1.1.
 Confirming the nvidia driver is available](#11-confirming-the-nvidia-driver-is-available)